 The world is proliferated with innovation and a lot of that comes from the open source communities that are creating technologies that give a foundation to accelerate innovation.
 A great example of that is the Cinder project, which came out of Barbarian.

 Cinder is a free, open source library for coding in C++.
 People have used Cinder to create interactive art work, interactive museum visitor tours, a national park finder and much more.
-Proving that open source is a foundation of the internet, brands such as Forbes, Playstation, Microsoft and others built their websites using open source CMS WordPress.
+Brands such as Forbes, Playstation, Microsoft and others have built their websites using open source CMS WordPress.
 WordPress is used by 28% of the internet.

 Social commerce (7:52)